JosephWildey/RedditChallenges/README.md

 # Taxation
 This is a simple marginal rate taxation calculator.
 Income brackets/caps and taxation rates are stored in a CSV file for easy editing.
 The calculator does not currently handle values beyond the highest ceiling, which at the moment is $100,000 because it loops through all the brackets and rates in the csv file.

+# Letter Sum
+This is a simple little script that iterates through a given word, converts the letter to lowercase to make it easier on me, and then adds a value between 1 and 26 to some variable.
+I do the math by subtracting 96 from the ascii value of the character, because the ascii value of the lowercase a is 97.
+Doing it this way makes it super easy for me to validate user input, because the ascii will always be between 97 and 122.
+If it isn't I raise an exception and stop the script.
+Probably not the prettiest way to validate user input, but it was a simple script.
+It works.